brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

       Read more on the Black Art Library’s fundraising page, and peruse its stacks virtually via its viral Instagram page.
+    related_links: []
+  - person: alexis-assam
+    event_bio: "Alexis Assam is a curator with a dual focus on contemporary and arts of the African diaspora.
+She was the 2018–2019 Romare Bearden Graduate Museum Fellow at the Saint Louis Art Museum where she co-curated the 2019-2020 exhibition, The Shape of Abstractions: Selections from the Ollie Collection, which presented the work of five generations of Black artists who have revolutionized abstract art since the 1940s.
+She currently works for the Philadelphia Museum of Art in her second year as the Constance E.
+      Clayton Curatorial Fellow, working within the contemporary art department on a number of currency and upcoming exhibitions.
+These include Fault
+      Lines: Contemporary Abstraction by Artists from South Asia and the Future Fields Commission in Time-based Media, a collaboration between the Philadelphia Museum of Art and the Fondazione Sandretto Re Rebaudengo featuring Martine Syms in 2021 and Lawrence Abu Hamdan in 2022."
 date: 2020-10-29 00:33:00 -0500
 end_date: 2020-10-29 00:33:00 -0500
 collections: